From pencils of Novikov algebras of St\"ackel type to soliton hierarchies: Introduction

 In this article we construct soliton hierarchies of evolutionary type from pencils of associative Novikov algebras of Stäckel type.
 Using this approach, we reconstruct the coupled Korteweg-de~Vries (cKdV) and coupled Harry Dym (cHD) hierarchies \cite{AF1,AF2,AF3} as well as the triangular cKdV and triangular cHD hierarchies.

 There are various ways of constructing soliton hierarchies from appropriate algebraic structures.
 For example, in \cite{F1} the authors used loop algebras and $r$-matrix theory to produce compatible Poisson brackets leading to cKdV and cHD hierarchies.
 In \cite{B1} Frobenius algebras were applied to multi-component third-order local Poisson structures.
 In the article \cite{SS}, the authors performed the construction of $(1+1)$-dimensional integrable bi-Hamiltonian systems associated with Novikov algebras.
 The obtained systems were multi-component generalizations of the Camassa-Holm equation \cite{CH} that can be interpreted as Euler equations on the respective centrally extended Lie algebras.
+A similar approach for constructing multi-component soliton hierarchies, specifically Harry Dym and Hunter-Saxton, based on Frobenius triple, has been presented in \cite{Kon}.

 The homogeneous first-order Hamiltonian operators \cite{GD,BN}, which are a special case of the Dubrovin-Novikov operators of hydrodynamic type \cite{DN}, have a very natural underlying algebraic structure.
 The conditions for a homogeneous operator